 A Fireside Chat with Polymer Pioneers: Pipe & Film

-As we build our state-of-the-art polyethylene plant, we’re assembling a growing team of experts from across the PE industry to become our Polymer Pioneers and Pros.
+As we build our state-of-the-art polyethylene plant, we’re assembling a growing team of polymer experts from across the PE industry to become our Polymer Pioneers and Pros.

 Through a series of fireside chats, they will share insights that can help converters unlock competitive advantages, assess industry trends, and discover new techniques.
 In this first edition, we focus on the pipe and film sectors with Shell Polymer Pioneers Carl Baker and Dan Falla.